Startups Weekly: A pre-IPO list of unicorn companies that also generate lots of revenue(!) – TechCrunch

 Married founders are making it work

-Speaking of newly popular ways to build a company, Anna Escher identifies a striking number of married couples who also have founded successful startups together over on TechCrunch.
+Speaking of newly popular ways to build a company, over on TechCrunch Anna Escher identifies a striking number of married couples who also have founded successful startups together.

-“We got into a momentum of talking about work all the time” explains Lidia Yan of logistics startup NEXT Trucking.
+“We got into a momentum of talking about work all the time,” explains Lidia Yan of logistics startup NEXT Trucking.
 “Not only at the office but at home.”
 The solution that she and her husband Elton Chung developed is a simple rule enforced by an iPhone alarm: All work-related talk must cease after 8pm every day after the alarm goes off.
 They use the time for shared side passions, like exploring local restaurants.

 Earlier couple-founder success like Eventbrite and VMware have helped break the ice for investors.
 NEXT, for example, has raised nearly $100 million from top investors.